The meanings of sayings starting with the letter J. Select one from the list below to find additional details!

 Two people who are together a lot.

-(EX: You hardly ever see Mary and Beck separated, they must be joined at the hip.)
+(EX: You hardly ever see Mary and Beck separated, those two are joined at the hip.)

 Someone who’s joking around; kidding.